What is Unearned Revenue?

 The most basic example of unearned revenue is that of a magazine subscription.
 When we register for an annual subscription of our favorite magazine, the sales received by the company is unearned.
-As they deliver magazines each month, the company keep on recognizing the corresponding income in the income statement.
+As they deliver magazines each month, the company keeps on recognizing the corresponding income in the income statement.

-Normally, this unearned revenue on balance sheet is reported under current liabilities, however, if the unearned is not expected to be realized as actual sales then it can be reported as a long-term liability.
+Usually, this unearned revenue on the balance sheet is reported under current liabilities.
+However, if the unearned is not expected to be realized as actual sales, then it can be reported as a long-term liability.

 As an example, we note that Salesforce.com reports unearned revenue as a liability (current liabilities).